 If you liked this flavorful vegetable Chow Mein, make these delicious vegan dinners next!

-Did you make our vegan Chow Mein noodles?
-We’d love to read about it, so be sure to leave a review and tell us more in the comments below.
+Did you make our vegan mushroom Chow Mein and like?
+Be sure to leave a review and tell us more in the comments below.
 You can also Pin this recipe here!

 - 1 carrot, julienned